PhillipHow/CovidImpfDeBot/README.md

 A telegram bot that informs about the current progress in the German COVID-19 vaccination campaign.
 Includes a (scientifically not very accurate) daily estimation when herd immunity will be reached.
 Users can subscribe to get notified about vaccination and delivery updates.

 Written in Java 8 with a strong focus on DRY and the SRP.
-Published under MIT license.
-Data source is the Impfdashboard of the german [Robert Koch institute](https://impfdashboard.de/).
+Published under the MIT license.
+Vaccination data is fetched from the [Impfdashboard of the german Robert Koch institute](https://impfdashboard.de/).

 ## For end users